phatcatmatt/amazon-dash-button/README.md

-A python3 script to detect an amazon dash button press and send a text message containing an arrival time.
-Uses google maps distance matrix to calculate travel time between two locations and twilio to send the text.
+A python 3 script to detect an Amazon Dash Button press and send a text message containing an arrival time.
+Uses Google Maps distance matrix to calculate travel time between two locations and Twilio to send the text.
 Works with the newer Dash Button model JK29LP.

 1. `pip3 install scapy-python3 googlemaps twilio`
-2. might need to `apt-get install tcpdump`
-3. `touch keys.py`
+2. `touch keys.py`
-4. Add your API keys to keys.py like so:
+3. Add your API keys to keys.py like so:
 ```python
 maps_key = 'XXXXX'
 twilio_keys = {